-(C) Reform for developed country relief DGR funds
+(C) Reform for developed country disaster relief DGR funds

-Under the current DGR regime, the ATO Commissioner requires a separate DGR developed country relief fund to be established for each new disaster declared under section 30-86 of the 1997 Tax Act, notwithstanding that the provision itself does not require this.
-As a consequence of this, in 2013, SCA was unable to establish one DGR fund that could cover disaster relief work in Japan and Christchurch following the tsunami and earthquake in those places that year.
+Under the current DGR regime, the ATO Commissioner requires a separate DGR developed country disaster relief fund to be established for each new disaster declared under section 30-86 of the 1997 Tax Act, notwithstanding that the provision itself does not require this.
+As a consequence of this, in 2013, WVA was unable to establish one DGR fund that could cover disaster relief work in Japan and Christchurch following the tsunami and earthquake in those places that year.

-This requirement to establish separate DGRs funds for each new disaster in a developed countries inhibits our ability to use such funds to act quickly in galvanising public support and providing emergency relief.
-It also increases our administrative burden (and therefore overhead costs) and restricts use of funds as between natural disasters, and as between our work in developed and developing countries.
-We are unable, for example, to deploy designated emergency preparedness funds in our developing country relief fund for emergency relief in a developed country, even if the need is great.
+This requirement to establish separate DGR funds for each new disaster in a developed country inhibits our ability to use such funds to act quickly in galvanising public support and providing emergency relief.
+It also increases our administrative burden (and therefore overhead costs) and restricts use of funds as between natural disasters.

-For this reason, we welcome reforms to this DGR category to enable one relief fund to be established and utilised as an umbrella fund for all declared disasters in developed countries.
+For this reason, we welcome reforms to this DGR category to enable one relief fund to be established and utilized as an umbrella fund for all declared disasters in developed countries.

-Moreover, the introduction of the external conduct standards could be used to address the inconsistency in the current DGR regime, whereby developed country relief funds do not have any criteria or guidelines similar to the OAGDS to which we must adhere in undertaking relief work in developing countries.
+Moreover, the introduction of the external conduct standards could be used to address the inconsistency in the current DGR regime, whereby developed country disaster relief funds do not have any criteria or guidelines similar to the OAGDS to which we must adhere in undertaking relief work in developing countries.